 Reproductive partitioning in complex groups.
 The other students working in my lab will continue to investigate the patterns of reproductive bias in large male coalitions (one student) and among complex social groups containing joint-nesting females and large male coalitions (a second student).
 While only 12% of groups between 2004 and 2008 involved 3 or more cobreeder males, 27% of breeder males lived in coalitions of 3 or more and are thus important to estimating the direct and indirect fitness benefits of cobreeding.
 Similarly only 15% of groups contain joint-nesting females, but 23% of breeder females live in coalitions.
 Preliminary data from the complex social groups suggest that nests produced by joint-nesting females are more likely to be multiply-sired than nests of single females and that there is no difference in the frequency of multiple paternity between nests with small vs. large coalitions of cobreeder males.
 Both of these patterns will be addressed in these student projects.

 I conduct field research on waterfowl with the use of geographic information systems (GIS) and statistical modeling.
 I study how resource use affects survival and reproduction in waterfowl populations.
-The migratory behavior of waterfowl, their dependence on wetlands, and their economic value exposes students to a variety of research areas including conservation biology, game management, and basic research.
+The migratory behavior of waterfowl, their dependence on wetlands, and their economic value exposes students to a variety of research areas including conservation biology, wildlife management, and basic research.
 Students working with Dr. Hayes will learn GIS, statistical programming with R, and a variety of field techniques.
 Waterfowl trapping and banding opportunities occur throughout the year; interested students are encouraged to volunteer.